 Another good thing was the variety.
 B and J like Rice Krispies, for example, but they won’t eat a whole box of Rice Krispies, if that’s the only option.
-With Kellogg’s Fun Pack Cereals, if they got bored of one flavour, there were still three other choices, and only two little boxes of each.
+With Kellogg’s Fun Pack Cereals, if they lose interest in one flavour, there is still three other choices, and only two little boxes of each.
 This is perfect for kids like mine, who have the attention span of a….
 I don’t know.
 Something with a short attention span, I’ve lost interest in trying to think of a comparison.
 Regardless, you get all of the benefits of eating cereal without committing to a big box of it!
 If fun packs were people, they would be side pieces!
 Or booty calls!

 Shut up, Mike.